milindv26/Docusaurus_site_git/my-website/docs/eio/Structural Econometrics/choice_model.md

     *   For driving:
         *   $P_{nc} = Pr(\epsilon_{nb} - \epsilon_{nc} < V_{nc} - V_{nb})$.
         *   Expanded: $P_{nc} = Pr(\epsilon_{nb} - \epsilon_{nc} < (\beta_{0c} - \beta_{0b}) + \beta_1(T_{nc} - T_{nb}) + \beta_2(M_{nc} - M_{nb}))$.

+---

+## Using Choice Probabilities To Estimate Parameters

+**Objective**:

+    *   Estimating structural parameters of the model that describe the decision maker’s preferences and behavior.

+**Role of Choice Probabilities**:

+    *   Choice probabilities assist in fitting the model to observed data.
+    *   A good fit is indicated when the choice probability for the selected alternative is close to 1, and for all other alternatives, it is close to 0.

+**Fitting the Model**:

+    *   Finding structural parameters that align the model's choice probabilities with observed choices.

+**Methodology**:

+    *   The approach depends on the assumptions made about the distribution of the unobserved utility component $(\epsilon)$.